desBugger/youtube-alignment/README.md

 | `videoAd` — in-video advertisements | 717 | 75 |

 Only `video` rows are analysed in the paper.
-The Shorts and advertisement records are released unanalysed and are, to our knowledge, not available elsewhere for controlled minor-profile accounts under a factorial feedback manipulation.
+The Shorts and advertisement records are released and not analysed.

-Account identifiers and timestamps are **retained deliberately**.
-They contain no personal data — every account was created by the researchers — and they are what makes the per-account variation and the collection interruptions below independently checkable.
+Every account was created by the researchers.

 ## Known data issues

-These are documented in the paper and reproduced by the pipeline rather than silently patched.
+These are documented in the paper and reproduced by the pipeline.

 1. **Video capture outage, 30 May – 1 June 2025.** A parser fault suspended
    capture of standard video recommendations while Shorts and advertisement